aosabook/500lines/cluster/CHAPTER.rst

 Chasing down bugs like this involves working backward from the point where the error became obvious.
 Interactive debuggers are useless here, as they can only step forward in time.

-The most important debugging feature in cluster is a *deterministic* simulator.
+The most important debugging feature in Cluster is a *deterministic* simulator.
 Unlike a real network, it will behave exactly the same way on every run, given the same seed for the random number generator.
 This means that we can add additional debugging checks or output to the code and re-run the simulation to see the same failure in more detail.